ReefAlturki/ClassificationProject/Project_Proposal.md

 * Numpy and pandas to perfom data manipulations.
 * Matplotlib to plot visulalizations
 * Sklearn to build various classification models.
+* Streamlit tool to build a simple web page.

 **Are you planning in advance to need or use additional tools beyond those required?**